- Glorious combat a Viking would live for; The only way into Valhalla!

 - What you do in the gym; Wage war against the Iron Warrior who walked in wearing your skin, with the weights as weapons to beat that man into tomorrow.
 And in victory, comes back even stronger!

-Three years in the making, this is Dr. Todd Lee’s Magnum Opus.
+Dr. Todd Lee M.D., Iron Alchemist of Valhalla-Labs, concocted this to make his body survive countless workouts, many of which drew blood.
+Three years in the making, this is Dr. Lee’s Magnum Opus.
 The one he loves more than life itself!
-So enjoy, Imbibe, and let the screaming and chalk fly, for TO VALHALLA WE RIDE!!!
+So enjoy, imbibe, and let the screaming and chalk fly, for TO VALHALLA WE RIDE!!!

 NO NEED FOR INTRA BCAA